mikepcw/dgx-offline-images/README.md

 # dgx-offline-images
-Convenience scripts to save and load compressed docker images for DGX systems.
-Useful for archiving images from an internet-connected machine for loading into an airgapped DGX environment.
+Convenience scripts originally created to aid in the saving and loading of compressed docker images for DGX systems.
+Useful for archiving images from an internet-connected machine and loading them into an airgapped system.
+The `dgx` in the name and examples are for historical reasons.
+These scripts can be trivially modified to work with any system and docker repository.

 In order to `docker pull` from the `nvcr.io/nvidia` repository, you need to be authenticated using your API key which can be generated from https://ngc.nvidia.com (on the machine connected to the internet).